 - Peacekeeping performance is strengthened by ensuring that mandates are matched with adequate means and resources.

 - Communities at risk of violence are safely and effectively engaged in mission planning and activities to protect civilians;

 - Peacekeeping missions integrate a gender-sensitive approach to the implementation of protection of civilians mandates;

-- Whether and how MINUSCA’s planning and decision-making is linked to analyses of evolving threats to civilians;
+- Mission planning and decision-making is linked to assessments of threats to civilians; and